tylertufano/SubPaperFlux/README.md

 Requirements
 - Python 3.11+ (Docker image uses Python 3.12 slim).
 - Google Chrome available (the Docker image installs `google-chrome-stable`).
-- Instapaper app credentials (consumer key/secret) and account tokens.
+- Instapaper app credentials (consumer key/secret) and an Instapaper login that the web UI can exchange for long-lived tokens.

 Configuration Overview
 - Put all configuration files in one directory and point the service to either a single `.ini` in that directory or the whole directory.
 - The service expects these files:
   - `credentials.json`: IDs and secrets for logins, Instapaper, and Miniflux.
+Instapaper entries should start with placeholders; complete the onboarding flow in the UI to exchange the username/password for tokens and persist them.
   - `site_configs.json`: Site‑specific login selectors and cookie names.
   - `instapaper_app_creds.json`: Instapaper app consumer key/secret.
   - `cookie_state.json`: Automatically managed cache of cookies (created/updated by the service).